Climate Change

 In the first stage, by 2030 we aim to reduce our GHG emissions by approximately 300 thousand tons by adopting low-carbon methods for in-house power generation, by 100 to 200 thousand tons through the purchase of non-fossil fuel power, and by 100 to 200 thousand tons by curtailing emissions from our manufacturing processes.
 We will also promote GHG emissions reductions through transformation of our business portfolio, etc.

-In the second stage through 2050, we will work toward greening both electricity and steam and the introduction of innovative processes through practical application of technologies developed by Asahi Kasei, such as alkaline water electrolysis and CO2 separation and recovery.
+In the second stage through 2050, we will work toward greening both electricity and steam and the promotion of process innovation through practical application of technologies developed by Asahi Kasei, such as alkaline water electrolysis and CO2 separation and recovery.
 In addition, we will promote further transformation of our business portfolio, etc., and move forward with reductions toward attainment of our objectives.

 GHG emissions